-Most call centers struggle with efficiency at one time or another.
+The struggle with contact center efficiency is common at one time or another.
 And because efficiency is directly tied to minimizing overhead costs in the call center, it’s a prominent challenge.
 Coping with unanticipated upticks in demand, staff turnover, and other common call center challenges only further complicate matters for managers working to create an efficient, productive, and effective team.

 “What is the most effective way for a contact center to increase efficiency?”